 1. Flexi Rods

 Flexi rods have been around for what seems like forever, but they’re still super effective for creating spiral curls without having to rely on pins or clips.
-Distinguishable by their long, flexible, cushioned rods, they’ll allow you to achieve high-impact, bouncy ringlets that are super cute and bang on trend.
+Distinguishable by their long, flexible, cushioned rods, they’ll allow you to achieve high-impact, bouncy ringlets that are super cute and on-trend.

 They should be used on wet, detangled locks, especially if you’re looking to achieve tight, coiled curls.
-Make sure to use a detangler like the Dove Absolute Curls Leave-In Detangler if your hair is especially knotty.
-Then, divide your hair into small sections (about one-inch thick), then wrap each one around a flexi rod before rolling it up towards your scalp, before fixing it in place.
+Start by dividing your hair into small sections (about one-inch thick).
+Wrap each one around a flexi rod before rolling it up towards your scalp, before fixing it in place.
 Versatile and perfect for natural hair, flexi rods are available in all shapes and sizes!

 2. Velcro Hair Rollers

 Velcro hair rollers are a great solution if you struggle with coarse, wavy hair.
 Designed to curl your locks without causing damage, velcro rollers are not as hard to use as you may think and work especially well for girls with short hair.
-Just remember to unroll them as carefully as possible when you’re releasing each individual sections to avoid tangling.
-We also suggest that you lock in this style by using some hairspray like the Bed Head by TIGI Hard Head Hairspray.
+Just remember to unroll them as carefully as possible when you’re releasing each individual section to avoid tangling.
+We also suggest that you lock in this style by using some hairspray like TRESemmé Compressed Micro Mist Extend Hold Level 4 Hair Spray.

 3. Heated/Steamed Hair Rollers

 The ultimate quick fix, heated rollers are a hair stylist’s dream when it comes to creating long-lasting curls quickly with minimum frizz.
-Start by spritzing some heat protectant onto your hair like the Nexxus New York Salon Care Promend Heat Protecting Mist.
+Start by spritzing some heat protectant onto your hair like TIGI Copyright Custom Create Heat Protection Spray.
 Then, position the rollers once they’re hot enough and remove them once they’ve cooled down (which should take about 20-30 minutes).
-Again, choosing the right hot rollers will depend entirely on the size of curls you are hoping to achieve.
+Again, choosing the right hot rollers will depend entirely on the size of the curls you are hoping to achieve.